St. Nicholas Byzantine Catholic Church, Perryopolis, built about 1918

 Humble Gas Station owned by Uncle Paul

-First and least, I loved my cousin Janet's cutie haircut and had to have one like it.
+First, I loved my cousin Janet's cutie haircut and had to have one like it.
 I pestered Mom endlessly about it until she finally took me uptown for my first pixie cut.

 blue and yellow Bubnash Beer Distribution company truck

 Uncle Ed stopped at a client's bar and left us kids in the truck.
 He was gone an awful long time.
 We got antsy until we discovered the cigarette lighter (remember those?--they were in every vehicle).
 It wasn't cool enough that the thing was hot and bright.
 We had to burn something, but what to burn?
 The seat of the truck, that's what.
-We burned holes in it and were lucky we didn't incinerate ourselves.
+We burned a few holes in it and were lucky we didn't incinerate ourselves.
 I caught major heck for that, and rightly so.

 Eddie and I again.
 Not enough for us to do I guess.
 We got the amusing idea to tie my Uncle John and Aunt Kay inside their house.
 We found miles of cord in Eddie's cellar.
-Kay and John's house had a wrought iron railing outside the kitchen door that they used exclusively.
+Kay and John's house had a wrought iron railing outside the kitchen door that they used daily.
 With focused energy we wrapped the cord from the door to the railing and back again and again, a hundred times or more, building a spider's web that we were so sure would entertain and amuse them when they tried to leave.
 It didn't.
 Caught heck again.

 My relatives must have been thrilled to see our family leave and put 2700 miles between us and them!
 And I'm sure we were considered ill-mannered hillbillies for years after.
 Or least I was.